dsoprea/GDriveFS/README.md

 # Options

-Any of the configuration values in conf.Conf can be overwritten as "-o" options.
-You may pass the full array of FUSE options this way, as well.
+Any of the configuration values in the *conf.Conf* module can be overwritten as "-o" options.
+You may pass the full array of *FUSE* options this way, as well.

 # Format Management

-Google Drive will store Google Document files without a standard format.
+*Google Drive* will store *Google Document* files without a standard format.
 If you wish to download them, you have to select which format you'd like to download it as.
-One of the more exciting features of this FUSE implementation is the flexibility in choosing which format to download on the fly.
+One of the more exciting features of this *FUSE* implementation is the flexibility in choosing which format to download on the fly.
 See the section below labeled "Displaceables".

-If a mime-type isn't provided when requesting a file that requires a mime-type in order to download, GDFS will make a guess based on whether the extension in the filename (if one exists) can be mapped to a mime-type that is available among the export-types provided by GD for that specific file.
+If a mime-type isn't provided when requesting a file that requires a mime-type in order to download, *GDFS* will make a guess based on whether the extension in the filename (if one exists) can be mapped to a mime-type that is available among the export-types provided by *GD* for that specific file.

 The following is an example directory-listing.
 Notice the following features: